naderidev/flet-carousel/README.md

 6. ``auto_cycle`` : auto cycleing (Auto changing slides)

-7. ``buttons`` : the list of slideshow buttons that must be two buttons! the first one is the "previous" button and the second is the "next" button
+7. ``buttons`` : the list of Slider's buttons that must be two buttons! the first one is the "previous" button and the second is the "next" button

 #### Methods